 After a long history as a women’s college with coeducational graduate programs and undergraduate evening programs, Georgian Court became fully coeducational in 2013.

 Georgian Court University provides comprehensive liberal arts education in the Roman Catholic tradition while maintaining its historic special concern for women.
 The university offers a curriculum that is broad enough to be truly liberal, yet specialized enough to provide in-depth preparation for careers or further study.

-The Georgian Court atmosphere is one of a small college ambiance in a technologically advanced, highly esteemed university setting.
+The Georgian Court atmosphere is one of a small college ambiance in an esteemed university setting.
 The university, guided by the GCU Strategic Compass, offers a nurturing campus environment with individualized attention and guidance centered around the mission and the core Mercy values of respect, integrity, justice, compassion, and service.
 We are keenly focused on students, inside and beyond the classroom, and seek to deliver an exceptional education.
 Ultimately, GCU students draw on their degree and unique experiences to create are more just and compassionate world.

-The faculty is committed to teaching and individual mentoring, as 92% hold doctorates or terminal degrees in their field.
+The faculty is committed to teaching and individual mentoring, as 91% hold doctorates or terminal degrees in their field.
 They are dedicated and caring educators and experts in their respective industries, leading more than 30 undergraduate degrees, 11 graduate degrees, and a variety of certificates.
-GCU courses are taught in the GCU-Hackensack Meridian Health School of Nursing, the School of Arts and Sciences, the School of Business & Digital Media, and the School of Education.
+GCU courses are taught in the GCU-Hackensack Meridian Health School of Nursing, the School of Arts and Sciences, the School of Business and Digital Media, and the School of Education.

 More students turn to Georgian Court University for the following advantages: